ESL Educational Resources for helping

 For practice that will help you learn how to LISTEN more skillfully, so you can UNDERSTAND more quickly-and-accurately during your conversations, you can enjoy...

-listening-and-talking in conversations with other people; all of us can learn Principles for Conversation (from Julia & Brooke, of Vineyard Columbus) and – if you ever wonder “what can I talk about?” (in English or your native language) – there are lots of conversation topics for ESL & internationals & everyone.
+listening-and-talking in conversations with other people; all of us can learn General Principles for Conversation and — if you ever wonder “what can I talk about?” (in English or your native language) — there are many conversation topics for ESL & internationals & everyone.

 listening (and maybe watching) to podcasts, or videos by streaming (Netflix...), cable TV, YouTube, DVD,... with news, talk shows, documentaries, movies,...